jetstreamapp/soql-parser-js/README.md

 }

 export interface HavingClause {
-  left: HavingCondition;
+  left: Condition;
   right?: HavingClause;
   operator?: LogicalOperator;
 }

-export interface HavingCondition {
-  openParen?: number;
-  closeParen?: number;
-  field?: string;
-  fn?: FunctionExp;
-  operator: string;
-  value: string | number;
-  literalType?: String;
-}

 export interface FunctionExp {
-  rawValue?: string; // Should be formatted like this: Count(Id) functionName?: string; // not used for compose, will be populated if SOQL is parsed alias?: string;
+  rawValue?: string; // only used for compose fields if useRawValueForFn=true.
+Should be formatted like this: Count(Id) functionName?: string; // only used for compose fields if useRawValueForFn=false, not used for compose, will be populated if SOQL is parsed alias?: string;
-  parameters?: (string | FunctionExp)[]; // not used for compose, will be populated if SOQL is parsed isAggregateFn?: boolean; // not used for compose, will be populated if SOQL is parsed }
+  parameters?: (string | FunctionExp)[]; // only used for compose fields if useRawValueForFn=false, not used for compose, will be populated if SOQL is parsed isAggregateFn?: boolean; // not used for compose, will be populated if SOQL is parsed }